massiAp1/massiAp1/README.md

 Hi, I’m Massinissa Issighid
 I'm interested in Data science and web development
-I’m looking to collaborate on ...
+I am looking forward to collaborate on data science projects.
 You can reach me by my gmail: mochcorin@gmail.com